richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_StreamAnalytics_GeoFencing.md

   * `ST_WITHIN(...` determines whether the coordinates from the stream are inside one or more polygon from the reference data
 * `lookback AS (...` gets previous records for a given `id` in a five-minute window
   * `LAG(*,1) OVER...` used to get all columns (`*`) from the previous `1` row for each `id`
+* `normalized AS (...` standardizes the dataset for troubleshooting
 * `CASE WHEN...` determines whether the event represents an entrance to or exit from a geofence polygon

 Click "**Save query**".